dxw/playbook/guides/how-we-do-user-research.md

 For each one write out:
 * What you are trying to learn
 * For an interview topic, the starter questions you’ll ask along with likely follow ups
-* For a test task or workshop activity, the steps to do, and any instructions and explanations for participants
+* For a test task or workshop activity
+  - the steps to do
+  - explanations and instructions for participants, such asking them to think out loud during a test so you can understand what’s happening
 * How long the topic, task or activity is likely to take
 * The priority - is this essential, or could you leave it out if you’re short of time